 It was first started by the launch of American Express back in 1850, which was then followed by the very first bank card in the 1920s and here we are now, from 2012 to 2014, the official business credit card and it has now counted up to 10% of all B2B payment.

-And there is one thing that you cannot NOT talk about when it comes to business payments, and that is - ACH.
+And there is one thing that you can NOT talk about when it comes to business payments, and that is - ACH.

 ACH originally started off in 1974, and till 2014, it has grown to 22 billion in payments.